5 Tips for Better Roasted Brussels sprouts

-Brussels Sprouts are a very polarizing vegetable.
-Everyone knows they are healthy, hearty, and something we "should" be eating, but their flavor can cause fierce debate.
+Brussels sprouts are a very polarizing vegetable.
+Everyone knows they are healthy, hearty, and something we "should" be eating in winter, but their flavor can cause fierce debate.
 Cooked well they can be addictively sweet, savory, and crisp.
-Cooked poorly and they bring to mind the worst qualities of the cabbage family: sulfurous, bitter and decidedly mediocre.
-We've been sourcing, cooking, and experimenting with Brussels sprouts for a while now and have put together our top tips for making these unassuming micro-cabbages into the stuff of your culinary fantasies!
+Cooked poorly and they bring to mind the worst qualities of the cabbage family: a mediocre pile of soggy bitterness.
+Here are our top tips for making these unassuming micro-cabbages into the stuff of your culinary fantasies!

 - Tame the texture.
-Like all cabbages, brussels are unavoidably fibrous and dense.
+Like all cabbages, Brussels are unavoidably fibrous and dense.
 You must overcome this by either cooking them in salty water until fork tender (blanching), or by roasting at a high (over 425F) temperature for upwards of 20 minutes.
-The easiest way to guarantee a tender interior and crisp exterior is to combine both methods.
+To guarantee great texture, do both!
 Trim and halve your brussels, then blanch and thoroughly dry them, and then roast at a high temperature until the outer leaves are starting to blacken.

 - Moisture is the enemy of crispiness.
 There's nothing wrong with soft and chewy Brussels, but if your goal is the type of crispy Brussels that they're serving at your favorite bistro you MUST thoroughly dry the surface of the sprouts before sautéing and/or roasting them.
-If they are wet they will steam instead of crisp, defeating the purpose.
+If they are wet they will steam instead of crisp.

 - Surface area is your friend!
 The more surfaces of the Brussels that are exposed to heat, the faster they will cook and the crispier then can become.
 Halving them is essential, but quartering them can be an even better way to get great texture and speed up cooking, especially if they are larger Imperfect Brussels sprouts or just late season ones from the store!

 - Be bold with your seasonings.
-In addition to being dense and fibrous, Brussels have a toughness to their flavor that you have to unlock through deliberate cooking and seasoning.
+In addition to being dense and fibrous, Brussels have stubbornly bitter flavor.
 Don't be shy!
 Brussels sprouts can handle a lot of seasoning and indeed require assertive flavors to taste their best.
 Think rock band drums more than a delicate Tamborine.
-Use big hits of salt like capers, tangy acids like lemon juice or vinegar, and umami bombs like parmesan cheese or bacon.
-If you like a little spice, try adding some chile flakes, hot sauce, or chile powder for an extra lift.
-Other fun Brussels toppings to experiment with are fennel seeds, sesame seeds, and pine nuts!
+Use big hits of salt like capers or soy sauce, tangy acids like lemon juice or vinegar, and umami bombs like parmesan cheese, fish sauce, or bacon.
+If you like a little spice, try adding some chile flakes!